fusionjs/fusionjs/fusion-plugin-rpc-redux-react/README.md

 import App from 'fusion-react';
 import UniversalEvents, {UniversalEventsToken} from 'fusion-plugin-universal-events';
 import Redux, {ReduxToken, ReducerToken} from 'fusion-plugin-react-redux';
-import RPC, {RPCToken, RPCHandlersToken} from 'fusion-plugin-rpc-redux-react';
+import RPC, {RPCToken, RPCHandlersToken} from 'fusion-plugin-rpc';
 import {FetchToken} from 'fusion-tokens';
 import fetch from 'unfetch';